 The response among arts organizations to the grants shows the incredible need that exists for this type of support.

 Though the review committee was aware of the number of organizations eligible for funding, demand surpassed expectations.
 The Mosaic Fund received more than 200 proposals from City-based organizations varying in budget size, artistic discipline, geographic location, and racial and ethnic representation.
-Faced with the task of selecting the initial group of grantees, the review committee read and scored proposals and conducted virtual interviews with 44 finalists.
+Faced with the task of selecting the grantees, the review committee read and scored proposals and conducted virtual interviews with 44 finalists.
 Many applicants were worthy of support, and far more applied than the Fund could make grants to, demonstrating the impressive scale, quality, and range of work practiced by communities often neglected in the arts sector.